Hello and welcome back to our (hopefully) exciting series about network penetration testing!

 Crawl the content

-Whenever you come across a Web site that you suspect may hold interesting content or vulnerabilities, one of the first and easiest things you can do is “crawl” it.
+When you come across a site in the real world that you suspect may hold interesting content or vulnerabilities, one of the first and easiest things you can do is “crawl” it.
 Crawling is essentially automating the process of clicking through all the various links and mapping out the site structure for further investigation.
 One way to do this is by using a command line tool called dirb (which is built right into Kali Linux) like so:

 dirb http://10.0.0.25 /usr/share/wordlists/dirb/big.txt